 I promise you right here and now that the "free" design is not anything close to a full landscape design.
 The remedial level of expertise, creativity, and lack of any consideration to your local environment and architecture of your home is the equivalent to purchasing an RV to live in instead of your current valuable home.
 And on top of that you will be paying for this design in the price of your installation as this is usually a marketing scheme to lock you into a contract with that particular company.
 That 'free' design will just lead to a disappointing concept and high pressure to get locked in with that installation company.

-A true landscape design by Hall Landscape Design will save you headaches and money (see question 2) and the end result is incomparable to what you will get with the amateur work.
+A true landscape design by Hall Landscape Design will save you headaches and money (see the 3rd question above) and the end result is incomparable to what you will get with the amateur work.

 Absolutely!
-We can remove your front yard lawn and make it into the envy of the neighborhood with a gorgeous water saving planting plan.
-So save on your water bill (along with a very probably rebate from your water company or city!) and get some gorgeous curb appeal that will be low maintenance to boot!
+The design can remove your front yard lawn and make it into the envy of the neighborhood with a gorgeous water saving planting plan.
+So, save on your water bill (along with a very probably rebate from your water company or city!) and get some gorgeous curb appeal that will be low maintenance to boot!

 Aw yes...
 Indeed we do!
 We have multiple trusted contractors in the areas we design in to give you bids to get your job done to perfection.